 A Brief History of the Marque

 A limited number of motorcycles were produced under the Argyle marque around 1913 at an address in Stoke, Coventry, and were an early adopter of JAP engines.
-Typical of the era, they had Druid-style forks, upright engine installation and belt drive.
+Typical of the era, they had Druid-style forks, an upright engine installation and belt drive.

 Argyle were motorcycles built before World War I.

 The company was located in Argyle Street, Birkenhead (Liverpool).
 They built a few very basic and primitive machines.
 They were probably dealers who based their machines on heavy-duty cycle frames with the engine hung from it, with belt drive to the rear wheel.